Skip to main content

 TEACHING AREA

-• Quantitative methods, psychometrics, and statistics
+• Quantitative and psychometric methods.

 Title: Advancing educational and psychological measurement with Bayesian learning: Methodological developments and practical implementations